Getting the support of family and friends

 They can help with practical things, like:

-- Because they know you well, they can help you see when your symptoms are getting better and with spotting side effects
+- noticing when your symptoms improve and spotting side effects

 They can also keep you safe when you might not be able to see changes for yourself.
 For example, you could take them out when you are driving to check that you are able to cope normally with this.
 This is important during the first few days and weeks that you are getting used to a new medication.
 You can also celebrate milestones and improvements together.

 You may not feel like you want to let people know that you take medication for your mental health, but it’s nothing to be ashamed of or embarrassed about.
 Talking to someone you trust could help you to get the best from your medication.

 If you need to take your medications at school, college, university or work, you should think about how you can do this comfortably and safely and who might be able to support you with this.

 Many medications for mental health only need to be taken once or twice a day, so you can avoid taking them to school, college, university or work (instead, you can take your dose at breakfast time or after dinner.)
 If this would be good for you, talk to your pharmacist to see what’s possible.

 Your school or college may ask you to store your medication with a nurse or in the office to keep it safe (particularly if it is a ‘controlled substance').
 Find a time of day when you can take your medication, and a place where you can do so privately.
 Talk to a teacher or member of staff if you are finding it hard to find a quiet room that you can use.